streamlit/docs/content/library/components/components-api.md

 ---
-title: Components API
+title: Intro to custom components
-slug: /develop/concepts/custom-components/components-api
+slug: /develop/concepts/custom-components/intro
 ---

-# Components API Reference
+# Intro to custom components

 The first step in developing a Streamlit Component is deciding whether to create a static component (i.e. rendered once, controlled by Python) or to create a bi-directional component that can communicate from Python to JavaScript and back.